 Time needed: 20 minutes

-Here’s how to make the easiest Maple Glazed salmon you’ll ever make!
+Here’s how to make the easiest Maple Glazed Salmon you’ll ever make!

-- Mix together the sauce ingredients.
+- Mix together the glaze ingredients.

 - Bake to perfection.